purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Algebra/Numpy-Tips.md

 ```
 > Uniform Distribution (np.random.rand): Suitable for generating values with equal probability, useful for tasks requiring random sampling from a specific range.
 >
 > Normal Distribution (np.random.randn): Suitable for tasks requiring values that follow a bell curve, especially beneficial for initializing neural network weights due to its properties that help in better training dynamics.
+Symmetry Breaking: If all weights are initialized to the same value (or from a uniform distribution that doesn't spread well), neurons in the same layer might learn the same features, making the network less expressive.
+Normally distributed weights help break symmetry and ensure that neurons learn diverse features.